micro/micro/README.md

 ### API

 The server embeds a HTTP API gateway (on port 8080) which can be used to make requests as simple JSON.
+The API automatically maps HTTP Paths and POST requests to internal RPC service names and endpoints.

 ### Proxy

 Additionally there's a gRPC proxy (on port 8081) which used to make requests via the CLI or externally.
+The proxy is identity aware which means it can be used to gatekeep remote access to Micro running anywhere.

 ### Framework